Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 	NOTE: for best performance, newer 8c/16t (Ryzen) CPUs are suggested and use [this guide](https://forum.dero.io/t/dero-node-setup/1774) instead, but for the sake of low cost and easy (but still secure and effective setup for home access to the Dero network), these examples and steps (while a bit rough) have worked for me on multiple machines, for now.

+	NOTE 2: Node functionality only, I do not use the built in miner with Netrunner on these boxes, as they are not ideal for heat dissipation (but it's your node, you can do whatever you want!)

 2. Boot into preconfigured USB stick (plug the USB stick into the node box, power it on)
 3. On live booted Linux Mint desktop, launch "Install Linux Mint"
 ![screenshot](InstallLinuxMint.png)